nics-dp/petsard/doc_site/content/docs/glossary.md

 - **Schema**: Metadata defining data structure, including field names, data types, constraints, and relationships.
 In PETsARD, used to track structural changes of data throughout the processing pipeline.
 - **Scikit-learn**: Abbreviated as sklearn.
 Python machine learning library providing classification, regression, clustering algorithms, used by PETsARD for machine learning utility evaluation.
 - **SDMetrics**: Evaluation tool in the SDV ecosystem for assessing synthetic data quality, fidelity, and diagnostic reports.
 - **SDV**: Synthetic Data Vault.
-Open-source synthetic data generation framework providing various synthesis algorithms.
+Third-party synthetic data package, optionally supported by PETsARD (requires separate installation: `pip install 'sdv>=1.26.0,<2'`, for reference only).
 - **Sensitivity**: Also known as recall, proportion correctly predicted among actual positives.
 - **Silhouette Coefficient**: Metric evaluating clustering quality, ranging from -1 to 1.
 - **Singling Out Risk**: Degree of risk that individual records can be uniquely identified, assessing whether specific individuals can be identified from data.